-[A] Conservation of Energy:
+[A] CONSERVATION OF ENERGY:

-The steps taken / impact on conservation of energy: LED lights, Flip flop screen in coal plant Raw water and STP water recovery system Stoppage of Old VAM Cooling tower thru innovative changes Stoppage of Cooling Tower Fan Stoppage of one Air Compressor The steps taken by the Company for utilising Alternate Sources of Energy The Company is in the process of searching the best available alternate source of Energy in renewable sector.
-The capital investment on energy conservation equipment: The Company is in the process of searching the best available alternate source of Energy in renewable sector.
-The steps taken by the Company for utilising Alternate Sources of Energy The capital investment on energy conservation
+Α The steps taken / impact on conservation LED lights, Flip flop screen in coal plant of energy: Raw water and STP water recovery system Coal feeling directly through DCF removed pocket feeder Stoppage of Old VAM Cooling tower thru innovative changes Stoppage of Cooling Tower Fan Stoppage of one Air Compressor В The steps taken by the Company for utilising Alternate Sources of Energy The Company is in the process of searching the best available alternate source of Energy in renewable sector. С The capital investment on energy conservation equipment: The Company is in the process of searching the best available alternate source of Energy in renewable sector.